himadri2324/Computer-IT-Fundamentals/Practical-02-Boot-Troubleshooting/README.md

 ## Learning Objectives

-After completing this practical, you will be able to:
+After completing this practical, I was able to:

-* Understand the Windows boot process.
+* Understand the basic Windows startup process.
 * Identify common startup and boot-related issues.
-* Analyze startup applications and startup errors.
+* Review startup applications that may affect boot performance.
-* Use Event Viewer to investigate startup problems.
+* Analyze startup-related events using Event Viewer.
 * Access and navigate Windows Recovery Environment (WinRE).
-* Use Safe Mode to diagnose software and driver-related issues.
+* Explore Safe Mode and its troubleshooting purpose.
-* Utilize Startup Repair to troubleshoot startup failures.
+* Understand how Startup Repair is used to resolve startup problems.
-* Apply troubleshooting techniques used in real-world IT support environments.
+* Apply a structured troubleshooting approach used in IT support environments.

 ---